abpframework/abp/docs/en/Community-Articles/2020-09-09-Replacing-Email-Template-and-Sending-Emails/POST.md

 ```

 * `NullEmailSender` is a built-in class that implements the `IEmailSender`, but writes email contents to the standard log system, rather than actually sending the emails.
 This class can be useful especially in development time where you generally don't want to send real emails.
 Therefore ABP framework defined this by default.
-But we want to send real emails, so we must remove these lines or we should take it to the comment line.
+But we want to send real emails, so we must remove these lines or we must take it to the comment line.

 * The last thing we need to do is delete the default email settings from `appsettings.json` file in `TemplateReplace.Web`.